steve-white/ocpp-server/README.md

 # OCPP Charge Station Management System (CSMS)

 OCPP Chargers typically need a backend CSMS so they can be managed or debugged.
-This provides such an interface.
+This system provides an OCPP v1.6 CSMS endpoint, that chargers (or simulated chargers) can connect to and start and stop sessions against.
+Commands can be sent to the chargers via a REST API, e.g to set smart charging profiles, get diagnostics, etc...

 This CSMS system comprises of the following components:

 - ocpp-csms - websocket server for OCPP 1.6 ChargePoints
 - message-manager - reads/writes events and messages from/to an MQ to a repository
-- device-manager - manages device information & send arbitary commands to chargers (e.g `DataTransfer`, `SetChargingProfile`)
+- device-manager - manages device information & send arbitary commands to chargers (e.g `DataTransfer`, `SetChargingProfile`, `GetDiagnostics`)
 - session - handle Start/StopTransaction OCPP events

 Note: This is a proof of concept only.
 It only handles a single tenant, there aren't any tests and there are TODOs everywhere in the code.